Yamaha TW200 Review

 There are few bikes with as much personality as the Yamaha TW200.
 I normally ride street bikes, and the TW200 is actually the first dirt bike I ever had the chance to ride.
 It’s fun, bouncy (compared to a street bike), and a blast to ride on the street or the dirt.

 I got the chance to take this bike out for a few days and really run it through it’s paces.
 If you are nervous about dropping your first bike, or you want a motorcycle that is extremely beginner friendly, then check out the TW200.

 Brand new the TW200 comes in about $500 cheaper than most other bikes in it’s class at around $4,600.
+It is no surprise then that the Yamaha made our Cheapest Beginner Motorcycle To Buy list.
 I wouldn’t buy this bike brand new though, you can find SCREAMING deals on it in the used market.
 You could easily find a newer TW200 in the $2,500 range.
 That’s a whole motorcycle for what would be the down payment on any other bike.

 Let’s get the obvious out of the way first.
 This bike is underpowered.
 It’s engine is a 196cc single cylinder thumper.
 No matter how you slice it, nearly under 200cc’s is going to have trouble at high speed.
 But that’s not where this bike shines anyway.
 This bike is a dirt dragon, at home in the mud and sand!

 The Yamaha TW200 Has Fat (Tires & Springs)